GKnirps/ukidek/year-04.md

 ### 10th Sandstone, 253

 Tosid got over four hundred days of prison sentence.
-This means that it is up to my successor to decide what to do with him once he gets free.
+This means that it is up to my successor to decide what to do with her once she gets free.
 I suggest ordering a raid on the necromancer's tower.
 I heard zombies don't attack vampires.
 Maybe we can steal some of the necromancer's books.

 ### 11th Sandstone, 253